-Far too many pedigree dogs are suffering with avoidable diseases, crippling deformities and lifelong discomfort and pain because of the way they are bred to achieve a certain look.
+Far too many pedigree and purebred dogs are suffering with avoidable diseases, crippling deformities and lifelong discomfort and pain because of the way they are bred to achieve a certain look.

 The health and welfare concerns of many dogs are often simply accepted as ‘normal for the breed’ but it’s not acceptable and there’s plenty that can be done to stop the needless suffering of so many of our favourite dog breeds.

-For each breed of dog, the Kennel Club sets a written ‘breed standard’ which describes what an ‘ideal’ example of that breed should look like.
+For each breed of dog they register, the Kennel Club sets a written ‘breed standard’ which describes what an ‘ideal’ example of that breed should look like.

-However, some physical features have become so extreme over the years that they can cause pain and suffering as standard (e.g. dogs bred to have short, flat faces like pugs and bulldogs or dogs bred to have very wrinkled skin like the Basset Hound or Shar Pei).
+However, some physical features have become so extreme over the years that they can cause pain and suffering as standard (e.g. dogs bred to have short, flat faces like pugs and bulldogs or dogs bred to have wrinkled, loose skin like the Basset Hound or Shar Pei).